2023-24

 Denney Hall 311

-Liat Ben-Moshe is an associate professor of criminology, law and justice at the University of Illinois at Chicago, working at the intersection of disability/madness, incarceration/decarceration and abolition.
-Building on her book, Decarcerating Disability: Deinstitutionalization and Prison Abolition (2020), Ben-Moshe will show how abolition is not an unattainable goal but rather a reality, and how it plays out in different arenas of incarceration — antipsychiatry, the field of intellectual disabilities and the fight against the prison-industrial complex.
-Following her presentation, Ben-Moshe will facilitate discussion around key terms, concepts and practices linked to abolition and freedom dreams, including exploration of some of the limitations of disability rights and inclusion discourses.
+Liat Ben-Moshe is an associate professor of criminology, law and justice at the University of Illinois at Chicago.
+This lecture builds on her book, Decarcerating Disability: Deinstitutionalization and Prison Abolition (2020).
+Following her presentation, Ben-Moshe will facilitate discussion around key terms, concepts and practices.
 This event is cosponsored by the Global Arts + Humanities and the Disability Studies Program.

 SOCIETY OF FELLOWS WORKING GROUP